erebe/personal-server/README.md

 ```

-With that the cert-manager will issue a certificat under the secret `dovecot-tls` signed by let's encrypt.
+With that the cert-manager will issue a certificate under the secret `dovecot-tls` signed by let's encrypt.
-After a few minutes, your secret will be avaible
+After a few minutes, your secret will be available

 ```bash
 ❯ kubectl describe secret dovecot-tls